ainvaltin/nu_plugin_boltdb/README.md

 boltdb /path/to/bbolt.db buckets -b blocks
 ```

-To see the full help of the command run `boltdb --help`.
+See the [list of available actions](./help.md), to see the full help of the command run `boltdb --help`.

 ## Configuration